 If you’re looking to save money when buying a home, you may want to let only the listing agent represent you instead of having a buyer’s agent.
+This is called dual agency.
 It’s an unusual move, but one I’ve conducted three times.
 Overall, this strategy has saved me about $350,000.

 In real estate, a listing agent is the person who lists a home for sale.
 With inventory down and demand up, having a listing is like winning a golden ticket.
 A prospective buyer normally has their own real estate agent for representation.
 Let’s call this agent the buyer’s agent.